Bridges along the Camino

-The Church of Saint Peter is home to the Statue of Lady of Txori V, a sculpture of the Virgin Mary that was originally housed in the chapel of the Virgen del Puy until 1843 when the building collapsed.
-The myth around this Virgin is that during the early 19th Century, a txori (meaning bird in Basque) would fly in to clean cobwebs and insects off the sculpture.
+The Church of Saint Peter is home to the Statue of Lady of Txori V. This is a sculpture of the Virgin Mary that was originally housed in the chapel of the Virgen del Puy.
+It was in Puy until 1843 when the building collapsed.
+The myth around this Virgin dates to the 19th Century.
+A txori (meaning bird in Basque) would fly in to clean cobwebs and insects off the sculpture.
 The legend even boasts that the bird would bring water to delicately wash her face.
-This phenomenon was cherished by the town’s people and apparently continued until the church found itself in ruins.
+This phenomenon was cherished by the town’s people.
+The miracle apparently continued until the church found itself in ruins.
 The Statue of Lady of Txori was then placed in the Church of Saint Peter in Puente la Reina.

-Following the Camino out of Puente la Reina, you pass over a stunning Romanesque bridge dating back to the 11th Century.
-The bridge was built by the medieval queen of King Sancho the Great to help pilgrims pass the River Arga that runs beneath, albeit with a statutory toll.
-The bridge spans 110 meters with 6 beautiful arches and, of course, is the bridge that the town was named for.
+Following the Camino out of town, you pass over a stunning Romanesque bridge.
+It was originally constructed in the 11th Century.
+The bridge was built by the medieval queen of King Sancho the Great.
+It’s purpose was to help pilgrims pass the River Arga that runs beneath, albeit with a statutory toll.
+The bridge spans 110 meters with 6 beautiful arches.
+And, of course, is the bridge that the town was named for.